-However, by the time he created the proposal for Diabasis, in the early 1970s,
+However, by the time he created the proposal for Diabasis, in the early 1970s, attitudes had shifted radically.
+Perry described the prevalent attitude of this later time:

 Good things happen in the psyche.
 Good things happen in all states of consciousness.
 People just seemed to understand.
 As soon as they heard about it, they agreed that it's a good thing to try.
 So, it did make a big difference